 In the fall of 2012, a Northeastern Innovation Grant was awarded for the development of the Undocumented Students Project.
 The grant proposal for the project grew from the hard work and collaboration of many students, faculty and staff who sought to bring awareness to issues affecting undocumented students and families.
 The committee worked arduously for more than two years to establish this project and it was formed by:

-In July of 2014, President Sharon Hahs institutionalized the project as Undocumented Student Resources to continue supporting undocumented students and the faculty and staff who work with them.
+In July of 2014, the Division of Student Affairs institutionalized the project as Undocumented Student Resources to continue supporting undocumented students and the faculty and staff who work with them.

 - To improve awareness of the issues and concerns of Northeastern’s undocumented students.